leahmfulmer/launch-school/py109/my_study_guide.md

 When a function is defined within another function, it is known as a nested function.
 Variable scoping rules day that variables initialized within an outer function can be accessed in their nested functions, but variables initialized within a nested function cannot be accessed by their enclosing functions.
 Nested functions can shadow variables within their enclosing functions as well.

 #### output vs. return values, side effects
 Function outputs are anything that is displayed to the console during the function's execution.
 For example, if anything is printed within a function body, the printed message is considered an output.
-Return values, however, are specifically the values within the function return statment; they are returned to the caller, not displayed in the console.
-Side effects are any outputs or operations that are not directly returned to the caller in the return statement.
+Return values, however, are specifically the values within the function's return statement; they are returned to the caller, not displayed in the console.
+Side effects are any outputs or actions that are not returned in the return statement.
 Function are said to have side effects if they...

 * reassign any non-local variables.
 * modify the value of any data structure passed as an argument or accessed directly from the outer scope (e.g., mutating a list).
-* read from / write to a file, network connection, browser, or the system hardware, *including printing and reading input from the terminal*.
+* read from / write to a file, network connection, browser, or the system hardware, including printing and reading input from the console.
 * raise exceptions without handling them.
 * call other functions that have side effects.

 ### expressions and statements
-Expressions are parts of code that evaluate to a value; satements are parts of code that do not evaluate to a value.
+Expressions are parts of code that are evaluated to produce a new object.
+Remember that expressions prouce a value that can then be assigned to a variable, passed to a function / method, or returned by a function / method.
+Examples of expressions include...

+* literals: `0`, `1.234`, `Leah`, `True`, `None`
+* variable references: `foo` or `name` when these variables have already been defined
+* arithmetic operations: `a - b`, `a * b + 12`
+* comparison operations: `'x' != 'y'`, `5 <= 10`
+* string operations: `'hello' + ', world!'`, `iloveyou * 1000`
+* function calls: `print('i love you')`, `len('i love you')`
+* any combinatio of the above that evaluates to a single object

+Statements are instructions that tell Python to perform an action and, importantly, do not output any value.
+Examples of statements include...

+* assignment: `x = 1`
+    * interestingly, both `x` and `1` are expressions, but `x = 1` is a statement
+* control flow: `if`, `elif`, `else`, `while`, `for`, etc.
+* function definitions: `def`
+* return statements: `return`
+* import statements: `import`